Lalitha23/Linux-Server-congfiguration/README.md

   * Change PasswordAuthentication from no to yes.
 We will change back after finishing SHH login setup
   * save file(nano: ctrl+x, Y, Enter)
   * restart ssh servicesudo service ssh reload
+* **Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123)**
+  * Check UFW status to make sure its inactivesudo ufw status
+  * Deny all incoming by defaultsudo ufw default deny incoming
+  * Allow outgoing by defaultsudo ufw default allow outgoing
+  * Allow SSH sudo ufw allow ssh
+  * Allow SSH on port 2200sudo ufw allow 2200/tcp
+  * Allow HTTP on port 80sudo ufw allow 80/tcp
+  * Allow NTP on port 123sudo ufw allow 123/udp
+  * Turn on firewallsudo ufw enable
+* **Create grader user and give sudo permissions**
+  * sudo adduser grader
+  * sudo visudo
+  * inside the file add grader ALL=(ALL:ALL) ALL below the root user under "#User privilege specification"
+  * save file(nano: ctrl+x, Y, Enter)
+  * Add grader to /etc/sudoers.d/ and type in grader ALL=(ALL:ALL) ALLby command sudo nano /etc/sudoers.d/grader
+  * Add root to /etc/sudoers.d/ and type in root ALL=(ALL:ALL) ALLby command sudo nano /etc/sudoers.d/root
+* **Create SSH keys and copy to server manually**
+  * On your local machine generate SSH key pair with: ssh-keygen
+  * save youkeygen file in your ssh directory /home/ubuntu/.ssh/ example full file path that could be used: /home/ubuntu/.ssh/item-catalog
+  * You can add a password to use encase your keygen file gets compromised(you will be prompted to enter this password when you connect with key pair)
+  * Change the SSH port number configuration in Amazon lightsail in networking tab to 2200.
+  * login into grader account using password set during user creation ssh -v grader@*Public-IP-Address* -p 2200
+  * Make .ssh directorymkdir .ssh
+  * make file to store keytouch .ssh/authorized_keys
+  * On your local machine read contents of the public key cat .ssh/project5.pub
+  * Copy the key and paste in the file you just created in grader nano .ssh/authorized_keys paste contents(ctr+v)
+  * save file(nano: ctrl+x, Y, Enter)
+  * Set permissions for files: chmod 700 .ssh chmod 644 .ssh/authorized_keys
+  * Change PasswordAuthentication from yes back to no. nano /etc/ssh/sshd_config
+  * save file(nano: ctrl+x, Y, Enter)
+  * login with key pair: ssh grader@Public-IP-Address* -p 2200 -i ~/.ssh/project5